Vera-Sjunnesson/project-happy-thoughts-api/README.md

 This is the API for my Happy Thoughts project, a version of Twitter which only allows happy thoughts!

 ## The problem
-To set up a database on MongoDB and to build an API, using mongoose, to POST to and GET data from the database and then fetch the data in the frontend [Happy thoughts project] ("https://github.com/Vera-Sjunnesson/project-happy-thoughts/")
+To set up a database on MongoDB and to build an API, using mongoose, to POST to and GET data from the database and then fetch the data in the frontend [Happy thoughts project](https://github.com/Vera-Sjunnesson/project-happy-thoughts/)

 ## Functionality